At the Mall

 Sunday was a big day at the Mall of America.
 A Mall of America ride operator is alleged to have molested a patron after she was buckled in and with her young son along.
 The Star Tribune gets around to the story here.

 The alleged perpetrator in this second Sunday case is Minnesota man Amin I. Mohamed.
 He was charged on Tuesday in Hennepin County District Court with fifth-degree (gross misdemeanor) criminal sexual conduct.
 Mohamed is alleged to have slipped his hand between the woman’s legs with one finger extended.
-I have undoubtedly led a sheltered life, but using the ride’s restraint to take advantage of a woman in that fashion is a new on me.
+I have undoubtedly led a sheltered life, but using the ride’s restraint to take advantage of a woman in that fashion is a new one on me.

 Mohamed was arrested Monday.
 Unfortunately, however, Mohamed is now free on $6,000 bond, if I am reading the sheriff’s record correctly.